BA (Hons) in Procurement and Supply Chain Management

 The aim of the dissertation is to develop the learners’ general ability to undertake independent research.
 The module requires the identification of a research question and problem definition, a literature review, primary and secondary data collection, analysis and reporting of findings.

-The aim of this module is to provide learners the opportunity to grasp the theoretical principles behind trade compliance and customs regulations to examine their application in international trade.
-The module focuses on the rules and regulations governing the movement of physical goods and services, both regionally and internationally.
+This module teaches learners the theoretical principles of trade compliance and customs regulations in international trade.
+It covers rules governing the movement of goods and services globally.

 The module enhances learners' knowledge, understanding and skills required to compliantly manage a public procurement project.
 Learners will gain an appreciation and understanding of the importance of rigorous planning and its impact on the success of the project.
 Learners will also understand how proper contract and supplier management ensures that value for public money is maximised.